 What women bring to leadership positions

-“It is time to realise that diversity is a strength and take action.
-The brave ones get a competitive edge over their peers, more innovation and better financial results.”
+"It is time to realize that diversity is a strength and take action.
+The brave ones get a competitive edge over their peers, more innovation, and better financial results."
 Joo Runge, co-founder InTech Founders & board member of Women in Tech Denmark

 So if we look at the data and think about the meaning of gender diversity, we aren't really hitting the mark, are we?
 And businesses are missing out.
 The argument being made here isn't just for the sake of fairness, democracy, diversity, and equality - although those arguments alone should be enough - and companies shouldn't embrace gender diversity because it "looks good".
 Women (too) bring a variety of skills, perspectives, and traits that drive effective solutions.

 Don't you want the skills, perspectives, and qualities of 50% of the world's talent equally represented in your organization?